-During 2020, the number of green certificates allocated to new photovoltaic installations in Brussels will be scaled back.
+Starting from 2021, the number of green certificates allocated to new photovoltaic installations in Brussels were scaled back.
 As a reminder, a green certificate is “an intangible title that has a financial value only when it is sold” (source: CWaPE).
 For installations fitted previously, there will be no retroactive effect.

 In practice, small installations of less than 6 kWc will receive 17 % fewer green certificates.
 Large installations will see a reduction of 13% to 42% in the number of green certificates received, depending on the size of the installation.
 Nevertheless, the promise remains the same: a return on investment within 7 years This reduction in the number of green certificates granted can be attributed to the fall in the price of photovoltaic installations.
 According to Brugel, the cost of a 3 kWc installation fell from 8,100 euro in 2012 to 4,800 euro in 2018.

 Moreover, this reduction in the number of green certificates granted is designed to prevent an economic bubble.

 “If a scheme is too lucrative, there could be an explosion of roof installations, leading to a proliferation of green certificates.
 In the end, people would no longer be able to sell their green certificates as there would be too many on the market.”Adeline Moerenhout, Brugel spokesperson